cdhogan/DFT-basics/2_Graphene/7_projected_bands/README.md

 # Projected band structure calculation
 One way to analyse the band structure is to project it onto specific atoms or atomic orbitals.
-In quantum-ESPRESSO there are a number of ways to do this.
+In quantum-ESPRESSO there are a number of ways to do this, although they are all a little tricky to get working.
 ![Graphene BZ](Ref/graphene-BZ.png?raw=true "graphene BZ")

 ## Setup